rubyworks/rubytest/README.md

 ### Via Runner Scripts

-Out of the box Ruby Test doesn't provide any special means for doing so, you simply write you own runner script using the Ruby Test API.
+Out of the box Rubytest doesn't provide any special means for doing so, you simply write you own runner script using the Rubytest API.
 Here is the basic example:

     require 'rubytest'